 November is known for rare waterbirds but it’s also excellent for owls.
-Long-eared, Short-eared, and Barn Owls have been reported at Montrose this November and Northern Saw-whet is a good bet.
-If Snowy Owls are invading they usually start appearing around Thanksgiving.
+Long-eared, Short-eared, Snowy, and Northern Saw-whet Owls have been reported at Montrose as of November 12.
 So, while you’re dreaming about alcids and waiting for a Black-legged Kittiwake to fly by, don’t forget to check the Dunes, woods, and shrubs for owls.
 Look for whitewash, listen for complaining songbirds, and scan open areas for round white lumps.

 A second March Snowy Owl made an appearance on the 25th.
 Ironically, it was on the end of the fishing pier in the exact same spot as the March 15th bird.
 Snowy Owls love to roost on the pier – always give it a good scan late fall through early spring for them.
 Other interesting birds include a flyby Red-throated Loon and 27 White-winged Scoters.
 Also, Red-breasted Merganser numbers are starting to pick up on Lake Michigan.
 The males are doing their elaborate dip and bow display to impress the females.
 Link to my eBird checklist for the morning below.

 A Snowy Owl was lounging on the end of the fishing pier at Montrose on March 15.
 We don’t see Snowies as often in the spring but we do get them occasionally.
 They have to go back north at some point and March is when we see most of these rebounding birds.
 Illinois experienced an impressive influx of Snowy Owls during the winter of 2021/2022.
 We even saw a few at Montrose.